Share

 Create a Repayment Plan

 After deciding on the loan amount, set up a solid repayment plan.
 Most 401k loans need to be repaid within five years, and the payments are usually deducted from your paycheck.
 To avoid any surprises, plan your budget around these payments.
-Consider setting up automatic deductions to ensure you don't miss any payments.
+Consider setting up automatic deductions to ensure you don't miss any future payments.
 This will help you stay on track and prevent any penalties or additional taxes.

 Taking a 401k loan is a serious decision that can have long-term effects on your financial future.
 By carefully evaluating your plan's rules, calculating the necessary loan amount, and creating a realistic repayment plan, you can manage the process more effectively and minimize the impact on your retirement savings.